product-os/flowzone/README.md

 #### `domain_website`

 Set this to the domain that you want to deploy your website to.
-By default it will be deployed to a *.pages.dev
+By default, it will be deployed to a `PROJECT_NAME.pages.dev` Cloudflare Pages URL.

 Type: _string_